Paul Christman

-Paul Joseph Christman (March 5, 1918 – March 2, 1970) was an American professional football quarterback.
-He played college football for the Missouri Tigers and professionally for the Chicago Cardinals and the Green Bay Packers of the National Football League (NFL).
-He was drafted in the second round of the 1941 NFL Draft by the Cardinals.
+Paul Joseph Christman (March 5, 1918 – March 2, 1970) was an American professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Missouri Tigers before playing in the NFL for the Chicago Cardinals and Green Bay Packers.
+He was selected by the Cardinals in the second round of the 1941 NFL draft.
 He was inducted into the College Football Hall of Fame in 1956.

 Collegiate career

 A St. Louis native, Christman led the Missouri Tigers to a 20–8 record during his three seasons (1938–40) as their starting quarterback.
 He was a two-time All-American, and led the nation in touchdown passes in 1940.
 Christman was Missouri's all-time leading passer until 1976, when he was surpassed by Steve Pisarkiewicz.
 While at Mizzou, he was a member of Kappa Sigma fraternity.
 His jersey number, 44, is one of seven retired by the school.
 In 1956, he was inducted into the College Football Hall of Fame.